microsoft/pxt-adafruit/docs/examples.md

   "cardType": "example"
 },{
   "name": "Power glove",
-  "description":"Create a @boardname@ that can be used to get enemies!
+  "description":"Create a Circuit Playground that can be used to get enemies!
 A charge is included.", "url":"/examples/power-glove",
   "cardType": "example"
 },{
   "name": "Dice",
-  "description":"Use @boardname@ to help you decide!
+  "description":"Use Circuit Playground to help you decide!
 Code a dice.", "url":"/examples/dice",
   "cardType": "example"
 },{
   "name": "Level",
-  "description":"Test surfaces to determine if they're level with @boardname@.", "url":"/examples/level",
+  "description":"Test surfaces to determine if they're level with your board.", "url":"/examples/level",
   "cardType": "example"
 },{
   "name": "Egg game",
-  "description":"How still can you keep the @boardname@?
+  "description":"How still can you keep the Circuit Playground?
 Play a game that involves balance and concentration!", "url":"/examples/egg-game",
   "cardType": "example"
 },{